Sungrebe: Pouch

 The pouch of a male sungrebe is a shallow, ovular pocket formed by pleats of well-muscled skin that extend along the side of the chest under the wings, further buffered by a wall of long, curved feathers growing upwards and backwards from the lower part of the side of the chest.
 These feathers hold chicks in place during movement, even allowing a male to carry them while diving and flying.
 The bird appears to have some muscular control over the shape of the pleats, and can restrict or enhance fluid flow into the tissue to make them more or less rigid.
 Each pouch can hold one or two chicks.

 It is unknown whether other finfoots share this trait, as it does not persist in prepared skins and would be difficult to spot even in fresh specimens unless one knew to seek it out.

-Since no other species of bird have been found that have pouches, it is difficult to say how this evolved; however, in Jacanas, a tropical wading bird found in the same habitat as finfeet in which males also provide most of the parental care, young are frequently sheltered and even carried by tucking them under the wings and holding them against the body.
-This could have been the ancestral state for Sungrebes, as well.
+Reproductive pouches are otherwise unknown in birds, so it is difficult to say how this evolved.
+However, in jacanas, a tropical wading bird found in the same habitat as finfeet, the males also provide most of the parental care and young are frequently sheltered and even carried by tucking them under the wings and holding them against the body.
+This suggests a possible ancestral relationship with sungrebes.

 Food and feeding

-Foraging in Tortuguero National Park, Costa Rica.
+Foraging in Caño Negro Wildlife Refuge, Costa Rica.

 Sungrebes prefer quiet forest streams and rivers, freshwater ponds, and lakes with thick, overhanging vegetation.
 Here, they hunt snails and a variety of terrestrial and aquatic arthropods, as well as small fish, frogs and lizards.
 They will also eat some plant matter, including seeds and fruit.
 Most hunting and foraging takes place on or just above the surface of the water, although they may make short dives after fish and frogs, or hunt from low perches over the water.

 Sungrebes live at variable, but generally low population densities, and are generally solitary or found in pairs.
 They do not migrate seasonally, except to move out of drying habitats and into flooding ones within their range.
 It is not known how far juvenile sungrebes disperse after fledging, nor is it known if one sex preferentially disperses.
 It might be notable, however, that erratic sungrebes found outside of their known range have tended to be females.

 There is also no information on life span, age at first breeding, or mortality rates of the young.